What is Montessori?

 Common sense, but excluded from traditional Western education.

-Cosmic Education is basically helping children think about how their actions effect things and people around them.
+Cosmic Education is basically helping children think about how their actions affect things and people around them.

 Questions like this help children develop both empathy and critical thinking.

 Montessori teaches children that every living being in the world is interdependent.
 That is quite unique!